When I first signed up for DreamHost account, I understood, but wasn't overly fond of the way they ran web requests.

 Here are the steps I followed:

-UPDATE: After this was written, I added an article on setting up a ssh based system for the navigation between accounts.
+UPDATE1: After this was written, I added an article on setting up a ssh based system for the navigation between accounts.

 Comments